 birth story processing

-Birth story listening is a unique method of exploring difficult birth experiences with the goal of finding healing, self-compassion and peace.
+Birth story listening is a unique method of exploring difficult birth experiences with the goal of finding healing, self-compassion and peace, created by midwife, Pam England.

-Birth story listening sessions guide you through reexamination of your birth to uncover the beliefs and feelings hidden inside your experience, so you can integrate and make peace with your experience.
+As a certified Birth Story Listener, I guide you through reexamination of your birth to uncover the beliefs and feelings hidden inside your experience, so you can integrate and make peace with your experience.

 Sessions are fully guided.
 Together we’ll explore the events and beliefs that shaped your experience and discover what lies beneath.